patronasxdxd/CTFS/docs/Allbridge.md

 Protocols need to add security layers, using at least two oracles to verify the price.
 An oracle serves as a means to obtain Real-World Data, enabling smart contracts to interact with external information.
 This approach would have detected anomalies, such as the mismatch where $40,000 BUSD should not have been able to purchase 700,000 USDT tokens, preventing potential vulnerabilities or exploits.

+## Changes to liquidity calculations
+The first thing they fixed, was the liquidity calculation on deposits and withdrawals.
+We implemented several fundamental changes:

+- Now virtual vUSD tokens are fully backed by the deposited stablecoins.
+For example, if you deposit $100k USDC to the pool, they divide it proportionally between the token balance and vUSD balance ($50k each if the pool is balanced).

+- On withdrawal, they also take the proportional amount of actual stablecoins and virtual tokens from the amounts in the pool.
+And since vUSDs are fully backed by the deposited stablecoins it's converted to 1:1.

 ## Conclusion

 In summary, the attacker is executing a series of actions that involve swapping, depositing, and withdrawing across various pools.
 These actions create imbalances within the pools, leading to this vulnerability.

 **Code provided by:** [DeFiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs/blob/main/src/test/Allbridge_exp2.sol)